top of page

 • Try regional specialties and traditional dishes

-• Appreciate the simplicity and quality of ingredients
+• Appreciate the simplicity and quality of the ingredients

 7. Disrespecting Fado Performances